Zebbeni/protozoa/resources/README.md

 resolution.

-The renderer then composites at draw time: under-body overlays first, then the body variant matching the organism's Defense score, then over-body sensor overlays on top.
+The renderer then composites at draw time: under-body overlays first, then the body variant matching the organism's Tolerance (shell) or Defense (spikes) score, then over-body sensor overlays on top.

 ## One file, all resolutions